Thomascountz/thomascountz/_posts/2023-07-30-low-poly-image-generation.md

 The biggest improvements to the image after the early generations appear to be in the grayscale values, rather than the positions of the points.
 This makes sense because the position of the points only really matter in that the resulting triangle contributes to the grayscale value of the pixels it covers.

-By looking only at the images, it's hard for me to tell how much the algorithm improved after generation 2000 and wether or not we could have stopped it there.
+By looking only at the images, it's hard for me to tell how much the algorithm improved after generation 2000 and whether or not we could have stopped it there.

 I'm curious to see if the numbers tell a different story.[^subjectivity]